cam39porter/tangle/cloud-functions/README.md

 ## Deploying

 > There are three types of Cloud Functions that can deployed.
 These are Cloud Functions triggered by HTTP, Cloud Pub/Sub, and Cloud Storage.
 Each of these has similar deployment pattern.
 They are summarized below.
+In general you can reference this [guide](https://cloud.google.com/functions/docs/deploying/repo) for how to deploy from source control.

 ### HTTP Triggers

 > This section will go through deploying a Cloud Function with an HTTP trigger.
 In order to achieve this we will be using the `hello-http` as example an example.
+For a more detailed reference, refer to this [guide](https://cloud.google.com/functions/docs/calling/http).

 1. Create a Cloud Function with an HTTP trigger.